Silicone Rubber Keypad Design Guide

 A snap ratio of less than 0.5 is considered a weak tactile feel.
 Because there is very little difference between the actuation force and the contact force, for a good tactile feel, you should aim for a snap ratio of 0.5 or more.

-Once you have determined all the practical factors of silicone rubber keypads, you can focus on customization.
+Once you have determined all the practical factors of a silicone rubber keypad, you can focus on customization.

 • Color Selection